 On the hill, the Lavawool fabric shines.
 Under highly-aerobic backcountry skiing ascents, I tend to sweat a lot.
 These thermals wicked away moisture better than any I’ve used previously, thus leaving my skin dry and warm under all conditions.
 Then, when the wind picks up and the temperature drops, I was kept warm–even with my uber-lightweight Sierra Designs Mantra pants.

-The Bottom Line on the Gordini Lavawool Midweight Base Layers
+The Bottom Line: Gordini Lavawool Midweight Base Layers